Polishko/Polishko/README.md

-### Hi, I am Niya! 👋 My friends also call me Nala or Nalan.
+### Hi, I am Niya! 👋 My friends also call me Nalan.

-✨I am a Localization Professional with academic background in environmental science and engineering.
-A year ago, I got inspired by a friend and started my journey with SoftUni, eventually realizing a dream: Learning to program!
-And since then, I have loved it!
-I am looking forward to start a career as a software engineer, working with and learning in new teams and collaborating in interesting projects.✨
+✨I am a Localization Professional with an academic background in Environmental Science and Engineering.
+A year ago, I was inspired by a friend to begin my journey with SoftUni.
+It has since become a dream come true and I’ve been enjoying every moment!

-- 🔭 I recently completed the SoftUni's React course.
+- 🔭 I recently completed the SoftUni's Python Web/Django course.
-- 🌱 Currently I am learning Python Web/Django.
+- 🌱 I am looking forward to complete SoftUni's DevOps for Developers course.

 ## 📫 You can find me here: <p>